qron/ongine/doc/options.md

 #### Description

-Define indentation pattern when pretty mode is enabled.
+Defines indentation pattern when pretty mode is enabled.

 ### Out